chrislorando/demolite/README.md

 ## Features

 - Chat with AI using OpenAI API
-- File validation powered by AI
+- Document verifier powered by AI
 - CV/Resume analysis and feedback
-- Conversation history management
+- Expense tracker
 - Search conversations
 - Real-time chat updates with Livewire stream
 - Responsive UI with TailwindCSS and Flux UI